moneroexamples/onion-monero-blockchain-explorer/README.md

  - the only explorer with the ability to search by encrypted payments ID, tx public keys, outputs public keys, input key images
  - the only explorer showing ring signatures
+ - the only explorer that can show which outputs belong to the given Monero address and viewkey

 ## Prerequisite